ElektraInitiative/libelektra/README.md

 ## Goals

-- Make developers live easier by proving a well-tested mature library instead of rolling your own configuration system for every application.
+- Make developer's life easier by proving a well-tested mature library instead of rolling your own configuration system for every application.
   This reduces rank growth of configuration systems (including but not limited to configuration file parsers) in our ecosystem and fosters well-maintained